Language-Based Protocol Testing: Implementation

-The \textbf{target selection algorithm} finds all uncovered $k$-paths and selects one of them that should be processed.
-The algorithm shown in \cref{alg:targetselection} first computes all $k$-paths in the grammar $G$ and identifies the set of uncovered paths $K_U$ by subtracting those present in the current and past derivation trees.
+The \textbf{Target Selection Algorithm}, detailed in \cref{alg:targetselection}, is responsible for identifying structural gaps in the current testing corpus and selecting an optimal trajectory for the next fuzzing iteration.
+First, the algorithm computes the set of all valid $k$-paths $\mathcal{K}_G$ inherent to the grammar $G$.
+It then identifies the set of \emph{uncovered} paths $\mathcal{K}_U$ by subtracting the set of paths already present in the current population of derivation trees $\mathcal{T} = \{T_1, \dots, T_n\}$:

-Each path in $K_U$ is truncated to the state area of~$G$, defined as the portion reachable from the start symbol $S$ excluding all symbols belonging to message-defining subgrammars, yielding the set~$K_{U,S}$.
-If~$K_{U,S}$ is empty, the state model is fully covered.
-In this case, coverage for each individual message type $M$ is computed as a score in~$[0,1]$, and a \emph{power schedule} assigns energy according to

-where $\text{freq}(M)$ denotes the number of times $M$ has been previously selected as a target.
-The algorithm then returns a $k$-path of length 1 corresponding to the selected message type.
-If $K_{U,S}$ is not empty, a $k$-path $p \in K_{U,S}$ is selected using a power schedule with the energy function

-prioritizing paths that were less frequently selected while favoring longer paths.
-This approach ensures systematic coverage of the state model of the grammar and the message-generating subgrammars.
-It also gives higher priority to $k$-paths that were previously targeted but could not be reached than to less often targeted $k$-paths.
-While expanding a message symbol, the fuzzer checks for uncovered $k$-paths.
-If any remain, it tries to generate an expansion covering new $k$-paths by comparing the expansion's $k$-paths with the missing ones.
-If no such expansion is found after a set number of attempts, the fuzzer starts allowing expansions that do not increase coverage.
+To distinguish between high-level protocol state transitions and low-level payload structures, each path $p \in \mathcal{K}_U$ is projected onto the \emph{state sub-grammar}.
+We define this projection $\Pi_{\text{state}}(p)$ as the subsequence of $p$ containing only nonterminals reachable from the start symbol $S$, excluding those belonging to message-payload definitions.
+This yields the set of uncovered state paths $\mathcal{K}_{U,S}$.
+The selection logic proceeds in two phases based on the emptiness of $\mathcal{K}_{U,S}$:

+\paragraph{Phase 1: State Exploration.} If $\mathcal{K}_{U,S} \neq \emptyset$, the fuzzer prioritizes exploring new protocol states.
+A target path $p \in \mathcal{K}_{U,S}$ is selected using a \emph{power schedule} that assigns an energy value $E(p)$ to each candidate.

+where $\text{length}(p)$ is the number of nodes in the path, and $\text{freq}(p)$ denotes the number of times $p$ has been previously selected as a target.
+This schedule maximizes coverage efficiency by prioritizing: \begin{enumerate*}[label=(\roman*)] \item \emph{Deep paths} (higher length), pushing the protocol into deeper states; and \item \emph{Neglected paths} (lower frequency), ensuring uniform exploration of the state space. \end{enumerate*}

+\paragraph{Phase 2: Message Diversity.} If $\mathcal{K}_{U,S} = \emptyset$, the protocol's state model is considered fully covered.
+The algorithm shifts focus to maximizing the internal diversity of individual messages.
+For each message type $M$, a coverage score $C(M) \in [0, 1]$ is computed based on the saturation of its internal production rules in $\mathcal{T}$.
+The energy assignment becomes:

+This guides the fuzzer to target message types that structurally allow for high variance but have been undersampled in previous iterations.

+\paragraph{Local Optimization.} During the generation of a chosen target, the fuzzer performs local look-ahead checks.
+When expanding a nonterminal, it inspects the grammar for immediate expansions that would cover remaining entries in $\mathcal{K}_U$.
+If a covering expansion exists, it is prioritized.
+If no such expansion is found after a configurable number of attempts, the fuzzer falls back to random selection to prevent stagnation.